-When I was working on our Taiwan itinerary and divvying up days between cities, I wasn’t sure whether to allocate one night or two to Kaohsiung.
+When I was working on our Taiwan itinerary and divvying up days between cities, I wasn’t sure whether to allocate one night or two to Kaohsiung in southern Taiwan.
 It’s one of Taiwan’s biggest cities but compared to Taipei or Taichung, it didn’t have as many attractions that resonated with us.
 It seemed plausible to see its highlights in just one full day but in the end, we decided to stay two nights.

 We spent our first day visiting popular attractions like the Dragon and Tiger Pagodas, Pier-2 Art Center, and Ruifeng Night Market.
 On our second, we rented bikes and spent the whole day riding around Cijin Island.